 11th September 2019

-New Truro household waste recycling centre open today
+New Truro household waste and recycling centre open today

-Residents now have another way to recycle as Truro’s new Household Waste Recycling Centre is open to the public for the first time today (11 September 2019).
+Residents now have another way to recycle as Truro’s new household waste and recycling centre is open to the public for the first time today (11 September 2019).

 Located in Tregurra Park, Newquay Road, the newly completed centre provides residents with a modern, accessible facility to make it easier for them to recycle more of their household waste.